webfuse-com/Labs/README.md

 ### Script

-Scripts evaluate in the respetive target's global (window) scope.
+Scripts evaluate in the respective target's global (window) scope.
 Both JavaScript (`.js`) and TypeScript (`.ts`) files work out-of-the-box, as well as module bundling, which allows relative imports.
 To enforce clean scoping, absolute imports, and relative imports beyond a target directory are not allowed.
 Shared script are furthermore accessible from all targets via macro import (prefixed with `#shared`):

 <sub><code>src/shared/constants.js</code></sub>